crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 ### Data

-The data you will be using are the results from a real mTurk project **Adjectives and Attribute Matching** with more complicated result file.
+The data you will be using are the results from a real mTurk project **Adjectives and Attribute Matching** with a more complicated result file.
 You can download it as [hw7_data.csv](assignments/hw7/hw7_data.csv).
-Theses are real data collected for research purpose.
+These are real data collected for research purpose.

 Each HIT gives worker a certain attribute, its exact description, some example adjectives, and lets them judge for an additional several adjectives if each of them could describe that attribute.